-F.OCredit for other state taxes.
+F. Other state taxes.
 Nothing in this section shall limit a purchaser's obligation for sales or use tax to any state to which the advertising and promotional direct mail is delivered, nor limit a person's ability under law to claim a credit for sales or use taxes legally due and paid to other jurisdictions.
-In the case where the seller is required to source the retail sale of advertising and promotional direct mail to the location from which the direct mail is shipped according to Section 310 Subsection (A)(5) as provided in C above, the purchaser remains liable for any applicable tax in the jurisdiction(s) where the property is delivered or distributed to recipients of the printed material.
-When the sale is sourced under Section 310, Subsection (A)(5) credit for taxes paid to the jurisdiction from which the advertising and promotional direct mail was shipped is a matter of state law.